Guidance on the legislation and governance required when considering the use of PGDs across a PCN

 Questions have been asked as to how Patient Groups Directions (PGDs) can be used across PCNs.

-For the provision of NHS services PCNs are not recognised within current legislation as a body that can authorise PGDs.
-This remains the responsibility of their NHS commissioner (e.g. NHS England, the Integrated Care Board (ICB) or Acute Trust or other appropriate authorising body commissioning the service being provided by the PCN).
+For the provision of NHS services, PCNs are not recognised within current legislation as a body that can authorise PGDs.
+This remains the responsibility of their NHS commissioner (e.g. NHS England, the ICB, acute trust or other appropriate authorising body commissioning the service being provided by the PCN).

 Services across a PCN

-When a service is being offered across a PCN (i.e. all the member practices working together to provide a combined service to patients across the PCN) it may be that staff from one GP practice are managing patients registered with another practice/s within the PCN.
-If a registered healthcare professional (HCP) is approved to operate under a PGD within the legislation and their own practice then it can be considered that HCP is also authorised to operate under the same PGD for the treatment of patients across the PCN provided this has been agreed by the PCN.
+When a service is being offered across a PCN (i.e. all the member practices working together to provide a combined service to patients across the PCN) it may be that staff from one GP practice are managing the care of patients registered with another practice within the PCN.
+If a registered healthcare professional (HCP) is approved to operate under a PGD within the legislation and their own practice, then it can be considered that HCP is also authorised to operate under the same PGD for the treatment of patients across the PCN, provided this has been agreed by the PCN.

 Agreement and legislation